FiuuPayment/Cheatsheet-BestPractices-Fiuu_API/README.md

 ### Tips #5.
 For requery the difference between Direct / Indirect Status Requery
 Requery is the API used to check for each transaction status by using Transaction ID or Order ID.
 But we have 2 different types of requery, i.e. Direct Status Requery and Indirect Status Requery.
 #### i.
 Direct Status Requery
-RazerMS will forward the status enquiry by merchant to the respective online banking / ewallet channel, which help the merchant to get realtime transaction status as aligned with the payment channel itself.
+Fiuu will forward the status enquiry by merchant to the respective online banking / ewallet channel, which help the merchant to get realtime transaction status as aligned with the payment channel itself.
 #### ii.
 Indirect Status Requery
-RazerMS will return the transaction status based on our own status within our system.
+Fiuu will return the transaction status based on our own status within our system.

 ### Tips #6.
 For void use Reversal API, for refund use Refund API
 We have 2 types of Refund, i.e. Reversal and Full / Partial Refund
 #### i.
 Reversal
-RazerMS will forward the refund request by merchant to the respective online banking / ewallet channel, and proceed to void the transaction, but this is only allowed on the same day as the transaction itself.
+Fiuu will forward the refund request by merchant to the respective online banking / ewallet channel, and proceed to void the transaction, but this is only allowed on the same day as the transaction itself.
 #### ii.
 Full / Partial Refund
-RazerMS will process the refund request by merchant ourselves and allow up to 180 days after the transaction date.
+Fiuu will process the refund request by merchant ourselves and allow up to 180 days after the transaction date.

 ### Tips #7.
 Guest Checkout to disable save card feature
-RazerMS provides save card features by requiring customer's basic info like billing name, mobile number and email.
+Fiuu provides save card features by requiring customer's basic info like billing name, mobile number and email.
 With that being said, this feature is only eligible for a registered user of the merchant's website.
 But there are also some checkout where merchant does not hold the customer's basic contact info, which is also known as a guest checkout.
 To disable save card feature for a guest user, merchant can pass the parameter `bill_name=guest&bill_email=&bill_mobile=` (case insensitive) to our payment page.
 <p align="center">
 <img src="https://user-images.githubusercontent.com/19460508/182115799-36bb1835-d634-49ae-9ff2-bc5121b452b4.png" />
 </p>